janstary/sox/README.md

 After successfully installing SoX, try translating a sound file.
 You should also playback the new file to make sure it sounds like the original.
 Choose a format that is native to your OS, such as WAV or AIFF.
-In the following example, we'll use .xxx as the extension.
+In the following example, we use .xxx as the extension.

 ```
 $ sox -V file.wav file.xxx